Tabriz: Population

 The Iranian national census was first completed in 1956 and published decennially until 2006, when, thereafter, the Statistical Center of Iran began to conduct them every five years.
 The 1976 census notes a total population more than double of the decade before, a result of rural to urban migration during the White Revolution.
 At the time of the 2006 National Census, the city's population was 1,378,931 in 378,329 households.
 The following census in 2011 counted 1,495,452 people in 455,494 households.
 The 2016 census measured the population of the city as 1,558,693 people in 497,898 households.
 The majority of the city's population are Azerbaijani people, followed by Persians, Kurds, Armenians, Assyrians, and other People of Caucasus.

 Geography

 Topography

 Tabriz is located in northwest of Iran in East Azerbaijan province between Eynali and Sahand mountains in a fertile area inshore of Aji River and Quri River.

 The local area is earthquake-prone and during its history, the city has been devastated and rebuilt several times.

+Areas that Tabriz Municipality controls are: